Which Adhesive Should I Choose For My Print Films?

 Tip: If you’re unsure how a surface will behave, apply a small test patch first.
 It’s the simplest way to avoid surprises.

-4. Dot Adhesive
+4. Dot adhesive

 Best for: Seasonal décor, DIY graphics, and retail POS displays.